crownstone/ble-automator/README.md

 - `-n` interpret value as a number.
 - `-s 1` size of the value is 1 byte.

 To get data from advertisements:

     ./getAdvertisements.py -i hci0 -a 00:11:22:33:44:55 -v -e

-To get the correct data, you need the correct key.
+To get the correct data, you need the correct key, or else the data will be scrambled!

+Also note that a message like `Failed to execute mgmt cmd 'le on'` means that you need superuser rights to scan for BLE devices.
+Run the above with `sudo`.

 ### How to use the Powermate